jazhao12/My-Semester-Projects/README.md

 # My-Semester-Projects
-The top 5 python projects that I am most proud of for my first semester of AP CSP.
+These are the top 5 python projects that I am most proud of for my first semester of AP CSP.